nabeelmukhtar/CarND-Advanced-Lane-Lines/writeup_report.md

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to two of the test images:
+To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this:
 ![alt text][image3a]

+Here's the image after distortion correction.

 ![alt text][image3b]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (function `threshold_image` at the code cell #13 of the IPython notebook).
 Here's an example of my output for this step.